07: Stans to Sachseln

 And suddenly, the majestic Grosse Melchaa River appears, a tumultuous waterway with silver reflections.
 Its turbulent waters murmur the secrets of the mountain, silent witnesses to the grandeur of nature.

-Section 5: Nicolas de Flüe, from life to death.
+Section 5: Nicolas of Flüe, from life to death

 Overview of the route’s challenges: a demanding journey through the depths of Ranft Valley, a pause at Flüeli before descending towards Sachseln, occasionally encountering steep slopes, particularly towards the end.